Catharine Sedgwick: Hope Leslie

-Sedgwick's third novel, Hope Leslie (1827), recounted a dramatic conflict among the British Empire, colonists and Native Americans.
+Sedgwick's third novel, Hope Leslie (1827), depicted a conflict between white settlers and Native Americans in 1643 New England.
 The book earned a large readership and established the author's reputation in both the United States and Great Britain.

 Using the techniques of the "New Criticism" of the 1950s, Judith Fetterley (1998) provides a close reading of Hope Leslie.
 She notes both the areas in which the heroine Leslie (and thus the author) is ahead of her time and the areas in which she is a product of her time.
 Leslie constantly challenges the role of women suggested during the colonial period.
 Sedgwick portrays Leslie as living in a hostile world, where, as a woman, she creates a holistic public role that is not separate from the private sphere.
 Sedgwick regularly uses the rhetoric of "sameness" when comparing Leslie and the main male character, Everell.

 Her treatment of her characters is both radical and conservative.
 For instance, Fetterley believes that Leslie is repulsed to discover that her long-lost sister, Faith Leslie, taken captive by Indians, has "gone native", assimilated and married an Indian.
 Sedgwick portrays the Indian woman Magawisca sympathetically.
 But she viewed nonwhite women as a threat to the efforts of white women to establish themselves independently in society, and seemed to write nonwhite women out of the future by expressing the contemporary belief that American Indians were a vanishing race.

 Barbara Bardes and Suzanne Gossett differ in opinions about the meaning of Hope Leslie.
 They see the figure of Magawisca as a double for Hope Leslie, and note that the author did research on Mohawk customs and presents their religion sympathetically.
 Because Sedgwick portrays Faith Leslie's marriage to an Indian and refusal to rejoin the Puritan community, they see her as more open to American-Native American relations than was James Fenimore Cooper, for instance, whose novel Last of the Mohicans (1826) was published the year before.